A Logic of "Black Box" Classifier Systems: Dynamic Extension

 \begin{definition}[Logics $\dbclu$ and $\dwbclu$] We define $\dbclu$ (resp. $\dwbclu$) to be the extension of $\bclu$ (resp. $\wbclu$) of Definition \ref{axiomatics} (resp.
 Definition \ref{axiomatics2}) generated by the following reduction axioms for the dynamic operators $ [ \varphi ] $:

 and the following rule of inference:

 \end{definition}

 It is a routine exercise to verify that the equivalences in Definition \ref{axiomatics3} are valid for the class $\mathbf{MCM}$ and that the rule of replacement of equivalents (\ref{ax:rulere}) preserves validity.
+We show the validity of the sixth equivalence as an example:

 The completeness of $\dbclu$ and $\dwbclu$ for this class of models follows from Theorem \ref{theor: Completeness Finite} and Corollary \ref{corollComp}, in view of the fact that the reduction axioms and the rule of replacement of proved equivalents can be used to find, for any $\mathcal{L}^{\mathit{dyn}} $-formula, a provably equivalent $\mathcal{L} $-formula.

 \begin{theorem}

 Let $\atm_0 $ be finite.
 Then, the logic $\dbclu$ is sound and complete relative to the class $\mathbf{MCM}$. \end{theorem}

 \begin{theorem} Let $\atm_0 $ be infinite.
 Then, the logic $\dwbclu$ is sound and complete relative to the class $\mathbf{MCM}$. \end{theorem}